alexmaco/rust-workshop/DAY_1.md

     let s = String::from("hello");

-    &s          // error: this reference would be dangling when s goes out of scope }
+    &s          // error: this reference would be dangling when s goes out of scope

+    // s goes out of scope and its value is dropped
+}
 ```